 In other instances, repairs call for a more hands-on approach.
 Cast members must walk the length of the attraction, visually inspecting ride elements for potential malfunctions.
 Something like a dropped wallet may not seem like a big deal, but when vehicle carts move at a fast pace, this sort of track blockage is dangerous.

-During a recent Disney After Hours event, Pirates of the Caribbean experienced a well-publicized 101 incident.
+During a Disney After Hours event last year, Pirates of the Caribbean experienced a well-publicized 101 incident.
 At a time when guests were paying for exclusive park time, this attraction had to go into full shutdown mode.
 After 20 minutes of attempts to get the ride working, cast members notified guests that they had to evacuate.

 Yes, that sounds scary.
 No, it isn’t scary at all.

 Evacuation merely means that cast members escort riders off the attraction.
 Then, they’re escorted to an exit.
 Some of these exists aren’t ones that guests would ever see otherwise.
 They’re carefully hidden while the ride is in operation.
 Disney utilizes these exists to make an inconvenient situation as smooth and safe as possible for guests.

 When Pirates of the Caribbean shut down during Disney After Hours, a few lucky riders got to walk right past the Jack Sparrow audio-animatronic that indicates the end of the ride.
 They gained a newfound appreciation for the craftsmanship of the Johnny Depp mimic.

 They also realized how much Disney cares about safety.
 Plus, the company offered these unlucky riders a discount off the price of their event tickets as compensation for the issue.
 Disney views this as…